sib-swiss/unix-first-steps-training/exercise_instructions.md

    :dart:
    **Hint:** you should have 2 matches.

-4. List the files of species that meet *both* following conditions:
+4. List the files of species that meet *both* of the following conditions:
    * The genus name contains the pattern "`l` + a single letter + a letter between `a` and `h`", e.g. `lia` or `lug`.
    * The species name starts with a `g`.